grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/01 Get started/02 Requirements.md

   </Blockquote>

-- The [grafana/xk6-disruptor-agent](https://github.com/grafana/xk6-disruptor/pkgs/container/xk6-disruptor-agent) image to the [disruptor agent](https://github.com/grafana/xk6-disruptor/blob/main/docs/01-development/02-architecture.md) into the disruption targets.
+- Access to the [grafana/xk6-disruptor-agent](https://github.com/grafana/xk6-disruptor/pkgs/container/xk6-disruptor-agent) image used by the [disruptor agent](/javascript-api/xk6-disruptor/explanations/how-xk6-disruptor-works/).

   Kubernetes clusters can be configured to restrict the download of images from public repositories.
 You need to ensure this image is available in the cluster where the system under test is running.

  Additionally, the xk6-disruptor-agent must run with network access privileges.
 Kubernetes clusters [can be configured to restrict the privileges of containers](https://kubernetes.io/docs/concepts/security/pod-security-admission/).
 If you find an error similar to the following when using the xk6-disruptor, contact your cluster administrator and request the necessary privileges.

   ```txt